MJ-zrz/FASM_Design_Flow/README.md

 # HeFAMDesignFlow

 Here is the description of HeFAMDesignFlow.
 We propose an automatic design flow for high-efficiency FPGA-based approximate multipliers which are noted as **HeFAMs**.
+Ver1: We have developed the main function of the HeFAMDesignFlow.
+Ver2: We have renewed the generating process of 2-input adder files.

 ## Usage